 What’s left to say about the Gladiator?
 It was an evergreen, soldiering on until 1988, only three years less than the Wagoneer.
 But it was never as popular as the wagon, especially when the Grand Wagoneer version went all upscale with fake wood and leather, and found a new lease on life.

 The graphic-splashed Honcho enjoyed some sunshine during the 4×4 wave of the mid-late seventies and into the early eighties, but was soon eclipsed by more modern and comfortable offerings from the Big Three.
 But a 25 year production run is nothing to sneeze at, and the Gladiator has become an icon in its own right.

-No wonder Jeep is trying to keep the name alive, but whether its cock-teasing will ever amount to anything is rather unlikely.
+No wonder Jeep is trying to keep the name alive, but whether its perpetual cock-teasing will ever amount to anything is a good question.